RonniedeTal/RonniedeTal/README.md

 # Hello!
 I'm Ronald Vélez 👋

-Results-driven Full Stack Developer with hands-on experience building complete web applications, from UI design to business logic, data management, and deployment.
+Results driven Full Stack Developer with hands on experience building complete web applications, from UI design to business logic, data management, and deployment.
 A strong collaborator with the ability to lead when needed, prioritizing clarity, user experience, and functional delivery.
 Always focused on continuous learning and improvement.